jaslatendresse/jaslatendresse.github.io/_pages/cv.md

     </p>
     AI Research Intern
     <div style="color:#7a7a7a">
-      I worked on an LLM-based public bid writing assistant.
+      Worked on an LLM-based public bid writing assistant.
     </div>
   </div>
 </div>